3nchantment/Getting-and-Cleaning-Data-Course-Project/code_book.md

 3) Extract only the measurements on the mean and standard deviation for each measurement from the data set.

-4) Merge activity names to Id's to be more descriptive.

-5) Use pattern matching and replacing to rename variables with more descriptive variable names.
+4) Merge activity names to Id's to be more descriptiv and use pattern matching and replacing to rename variables with more descriptive variable names.

-6) Group the data by activity and subject and then take the mean at that level of detail for each variable.
+5) Group the data by activity and subject and then take the mean at that level of detail for each variable.

-7) Store the data to the "Final_Data_Table.txt" file.
+6) Store the data to the "Final_Data_Table.txt" file.